yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 On each node, perform the following as a user with sudo access:

-1. Copy the `node_exporter-....tar.gz` package file that you downloaded into the `/tmp` directory on each of the YugabyteDB nodes.
-Ensure this file is readable by the `centos` user on each node (or another user with sudo privileges).
+1. Copy the `node_exporter-1.3.1.linux-amd64.gz` package file that you downloaded into the `/tmp` directory on each of the YugabyteDB nodes.
+Ensure that this file is readable by the user (for example, `centos`).

 1. Run the following commands: